My Favourite Links

 Loop, Angel – a delight on two floors, this shop has lots of special sumptuous yarn, plus loads of books, and you may find someone spinning upstairs, or knitting on the sofa.

-Just some of the places I teach crochet and knitting, or just drop in for a coffee and a bite to eat.
+Just some of the places I’ve taught crochet and knitting – they’re great place to just drop in for a coffee and a bite to eat.

 The Arthouse, Crouch End – a fantastic independent cinema, which has knowledgeable, friendly staff.
 It shows a mixture of blockbusters and art films and documentaries on its two screens, and always has local art on display in the cafe/bar.
-And best of all, it’s a great place for knitting and crochet classes, especially in its upstairs ‘Room With A View’.
+And best of all, it’s a great place for knitting and crochet classes.

 Attic24 – always lots of colourful inspiration, with flowers and blankets to the fore.